 Supremacy: a malignant idea wilting on the

 vine.
-Minds reared on its toxic fruit become
+Minds reared on noxious fruit become

-unconscious weapons, nurture ambitions
+unconscious weapons, sowing ambitions

 Woman.
 Negro.
 Indian.
 Foreigner.
 Jew.

 adjectives eradicate like butcher knives.

 the sine qua non of justice: a revolving door